AlfrescoArchive/alfresco-support-tools/readme.md

  1.5.
 Change on the folder Structure and added pom.xml to be Maven compliant.

  1.6.
 New Utility: ThreadSampler, an integrated thread analyser tool that allows to generate and save thread execution reports.

- 1.7  New Utility: ThreadPofiler, integrated thread tool performance monitor
+ 1.7  New Utility: ThreadPofiler, integrated thread tool performance monitor.

+ 1.8  Bugfixing and code improvements.